nagytimi85/zettelkasten/content/zettels/1c3-publishing-my-zettels-is-a-way-of-practicing-kindness-towards-myself.md

 - I often think about "what I leave behind", and if I imagine my goddaughter sifting through my notes sometime around the end of the century, I think they can provide some insight for her - hence, they are worth sharing.
 - Private journals and letters are highly valued raw material for any researcher (not just historians or sociologists, but can be for researchers of natural sciences - as a guest explained on the Ologies Podcast with Alie Ward).
 - Publishing my notes is a way of practicing the Feynman technique and learning by teaching (learning by sharing): [[1-writing-and-publishing-my-zettelkasten-in-english-can-be-a-good-way-to-practice-the-feynman-technique]]
+- Publishing my notes can be seen as an acknowledgement of my ADHD brain.
+Luhmann's description of wild an unexpected connections in his "second mind" (his notebox) reminded me of how my brain works, with wild associations.
+Giving this legitimacy by sharing is giving legitimacy my wild, silly, unexpected self.

 ---
 # Folgezettel links